fabioz/mu-repo/README.txt

 * mu set-var serial=0|1: Set commands to be executed serially or in parallel.
 * mu get-vars: Prints the configuration file.
 * mu github-request: Gets a request from github.
+* mu post-review bug_id group: posts a review with the changes committed.
 * mu fix-eol: Changes end of lines to '\n' on all changed files.
 * mu install: Initial configuration git (username, log, etc.)
 * mu auto-update: Automatically updates mu-repo